ionic-team/stencil-site/docs-md/advanced/service-worker/index.md

 Already have a service worker or want to include some custom code?
 We support that too.

-Lets go through the steps needed for this functionality:
+Let's go through the steps needed for this functionality:

 - First we need to pass the path to our custom service worker to the `swSrc` command in the serviceWorker config.
 Here is an example: